German police foil 'anti-vaxxer murder plot' - NewsBreak

 “These incidents are tragic reminders of the culture of violence that pervades Baltimore.
 Life is precious and sacred, but unfortunately, there are those who have no regard for it,” the commissioner said.
 “BPD is committed...

 BERLIN (AP) — German security officials said Friday that they have a foiled a planned Islamist attack, after arresting a man in the northern city of Hamburg over the summer who had been trying to buy weapons and make explosives.
-Hamburg's top security official, Andy Grote, described the incident...
+German news agency dpa reported that Hamburg’s top security official described the incident as “very, very serious.”
+Authorities said the 20-year-old German-Moroccan citizen, whose name wasn’t released, was taken into custody in August after trying to buy a firearm and a hand grenade online.
+Officers searching his parents’ apartment following his arrest found Islamist propaganda videos and bomb-making instructions.
+A separate search at a cousin’s home last month uncovered substances used to make explosives and several hundred metal nuts and screws.

+Looks like Santa Claus is on the naughty list in Germany this year.
+Police arrested a man dressed as Santa Claus at the Stralsund Christmas market on Monday for allegedly not showing his identification.
+The Santa Claus was part of a group of 65 people protesting anti-COVID measures in the country, according to Twitchy.

 BERLIN (AP) — German media have reported that police in the northern city of Hamburg arrested a suspected extremist in the summer who planned to carry out an attack.
 Hamburg-based weekly Der Spiegel reported Friday that a 20-year-old German-Moroccan citizen was arrested in August after trying to buy a weapon and a hand grenade online.
 Police didn’t immediately confirm details of the report, saying only that an arrest had been made in connection with breaches of firearms control laws.
 Der Spiegel reported that police found chemicals in the man’s possession that could be used to make explosives.